danielji1015/sta141b-project/README.md

 ## Requirements

 - the application should be deployed to shinyapps.io or google cloud run
-- the source code should be uploaded to github and shared to the public.
+- the source code should be uploaded to github and share to the public.

 ## Grading criterion